-Few ever feel ready for retirement, but tumbling stocks can shake the confidence of even the most prepared.
+Few ever feel ready for retirement, but a tumbling stock market can shake the confidence of even the most prepared.

-And with 2018 having been the market’s worst year in a decade, nobody could blame you for feeling like we’re on shaky ground.
+And with the coronavirus outbreak socially distancing us from three years of steady stock gains, nobody could blame you for feeling like we’re on shaky ground.

-That depends on your financial situation and your appetite for risk.
+That depends on your personal situation and your appetite for risk.
 Let’s talk it through, starting with the simplest and safest options and moving toward riskier and more complicated ones.

 1. Work longer